abdulgig/info_threefold_now/README.md

 # ThreeFold Now

-Welcome to the internet9  Wiki.
+Welcome to the ThreeFold Now  Wiki.

 If you have any input, would like to see additions, or a cool idea, feel free to list an issue [here](https://github.com/threefoldfoundation/info_internet9/issues), and we'll make sure to try and get it in there.